instructor-ai/instructor/docs/blog/posts/validation-part1.md

     )
 ```

-## Self corrections using validation errors
+## Self Corrections Using Validation Errors

 When programming LLMs, it is often desirable to have error messages.
 However, when using intelligent systems, it is important to be able to correct the output.
 Validators can be very useful in ensuring certain properties of the outputs.
 The `patch()` method in the `openai` client allows you to use the `max_retries` parameter to specify the number of times you can ask the model to correct the output.